bsilverthorn/bsilverthorn.github.io/site/posts/2023-01-ai-product-landscape/index.md

 - Better AI as human replacement, i.e., products that substitute for labor in some way
 - Better AI as unreliable oracle, i.e., products that operate in domains tolerant of mistakes
-- Better AI as inflection point, i.e., products that will act as classic disruptive forces
+- Better AI as inflection point, i.e., products that disrupt existing markets (or don't)

 These are not predictions.
 They are different vantage points looking out over the product landscape: the views all overlap, but expose different features of the terrain.
 The hope is that multiple perspectives lead to multiple conclusions about where this moment may lead.